-Bus Service: A bus service is in effect in San Clemente allowing riders to take the Route 193 bus to Vista Hermosa Sports Park and San Clemente’s Target store.
-It is an expansion of the route that has for years gone from North Beach Metrolink station to Sears Plaza and back, via Walmart.
+Bus Service: A bus service is in effect allowing riders to take the Route 193 bus to Vista Hermosa Sports Park and San Clemente’s Target store.
 The bus operates Monday through Friday only.
 For schedule, visit octa.net.

-Leave a Legacy: Casa Romantica Cultural Center and Gardens is inviting residents, businesses and organizations to become part of the legacy of the restored local landmark at 415 Avenida Granada.
-To celebrate the Casa’s 10 years as a cultural center, anyone who donates $1,000 or more to help sustain the Casa will be recognized on a floor tile at the cultural center, among other privileges.
+Leave a Legacy: Casa Romantica Cultural Center and Gardens is inviting residents, businesses and organizations to be part of the legacy of the restored local landmark at 415 Avenida Granada.
+Anyone who donates $1,000 or more to help sustain the Casa will be recognized on a floor tile at the cultural center, among other privileges.
 Information: 949.498.2139.

-Gift of Knowledge: Do you know someone who needs help figuring how to use a computer?
-A digital camera?
-A photo-editing program?
+Gift of Knowledge: Do you know someone who needs help figuring how to use a computer, digital camera, or photo-editing program?
 Why not sign them up for a workshop or a class at San Clemente’s Cyber Cafe, a nonprofit learning center that operates in city offices at 910 Calle Negocio?
-To learn what’s available, call 949.276.8866.
+Information: 949.276.8866.

 Losing Weight: The local chapter of Take Off Pounds Sensibly invites anyone curious about losing weight to visit the group’s weekly Wednesday morning meeting to see how it’s done.
 Men and women are welcome to the meetings from 9 a.m. to 10:30 a.m. at the Community Resource Center of San Clemente at San Clemente Presbyterian Church, 119 Avenida de la Estrella.
 Information: 949.498.3052.